bfigge1/website-1/content/authors/admin/_index.md

 ---
 <br>

-I'm an Economics PhD candidate at Georgia State University and research assistant at Georgia Policy Labs.
+I'm a 5th year Economics PhD candidate at Georgia State University and research assistant at Georgia Policy Labs.
+I'm on the job market.

 As an applied microeconomist, my interests span health, environmental, and education economics.

 In my job market paper I study Crisis Pregnancy Centers and how they shape fertility outcomes.

-I will be available for interviews at the 2022 ASSA Meeting in Boston and the 2021 European Job Market for Economists in Barcelona.
+I will be available for interviews at the 2022 ASSA Meeting and the 2021 European Job Market for Economists.